cipher387/osint_stuff_tool_collection/test.md

 <a name="railway"></a>
 <h3>Railway</h3>

-<a href="https://juckins.net/amtrak_status/archive/html/history.php">Amtrak Status Maps Archive Database</a> — find out the train schedule for a station on a particular day that passed many years ago (since 2008)
+</br><a href="https://juckins.net/amtrak_status/archive/html/history.php">Amtrak Status Maps Archive Database</a> — find out the train schedule for a station on a particular day that passed many years ago (since 2008)
-<a href="https://www.nsinternational.com/en/stations/station-maps-floor-plan">Europe station maps floor plan</a>
+</br><a href="https://www.nsinternational.com/en/stations/station-maps-floor-plan">Europe station maps floor plan</a>
 <a href='https://rasp.yandex.ru/map/trains'>Rasp.yandex.ru/map/trains</a> — Live map of trains for Russia, Belarus, Ukraine, Kazahstan and Abhazia